birdandhike.com logo

 Common Reed (Phragmites australis)

-Each leaves is less than 1.5 feet long
+Each leaf is less than 1.5 feet long

 Common Reed (Phragmites australis)